JoaGamo/GameZip/README.md

 example from my qbittorrent "run on completion" command:

 ```
-"/usr/bin/ssh -i /home/qbittorrent-nox/.ssh/id_rsa root@192.168.0.102 python3 /root/GameZip/main.py -c %L '"%F"'" # It means it executes the script, stored in another server, through ssh.
+/usr/bin/ssh -i /home/qbittorrent-nox/.ssh/id_rsa root@192.168.0.102 python3 /root/GameZip/main.py -c %L '"%R"' # It means it executes the script, stored in another server, through ssh.
 In the future this command could execute another script to fetch for the least used node and call the script in it.
 ```
 Made in python 3.11 with 20% of help from AI and my experience from java, this is my first Python script